ng-Classic/ng-classic/aio/content/guide/providers.md

 ## Limiting provider scope by lazy loading modules

 In the basic CLI-generated app, modules are eagerly loaded which means that they are all loaded when the application launches.
-Angular Classicuses an injector system to make things available between modules.
+Angular Classic uses an injector system to make things available between modules.
 In an eagerly loaded app, the root application injector makes all of the providers in all of the modules available throughout the application.

 This behavior necessarily changes when you use lazy loading.